General Admissions Procedures

 - Faculty Research: State your reasons for wanting to pursue studies specifically at the UT Austin iSchool doctoral program.
 In particular, you must identify at least two iSchool faculty members whose research aligns with your interests.

 - Career Objective(s): Discuss your long-term career goals after you receive your PhD degree.

 Please limit your statement of purpose to 2,000 words.

 Submission Guidelines: The application system gives two options for submitting your Statement of Purpose: 1) "Submit your essay online" (which mentions a plain-text editor), and 2) "Preferred: Upload your essay".
 Please choose the second option and upload your Statement of Purpose as a PDF after your application is submitted.
 If you use the first option the statements are presented to the committee in a way that is awkward to read.

 Admission to the University of Texas Graduate School

 Admission to the iSchool requires applicants to complete the following general application procedures for the UT Graduate School.
 Please allow plenty of time to process your application.
 For further information, please refer to the Graduate School’s Admissions page.

 Required materials for the UT Graduate School:

-- An official report of Graduate Record Examination (GRE) scores: Scores must be sent from the official testing agency to GIAC, using the codes for The University of Texas at Austin (GRE Code: 6882).
+- (Optional for Fall 2024 applicants.)
+An official report of Graduate Record Examination (GRE) scores: Scores must be sent from the official testing agency to OGA, using the codes for The University of Texas at Austin (GRE Code: 6882).

 - Statement of Purpose: Once your application is submitted, electronically upload a statement of purpose for your desired program of study.